 Get Active funds community events that get people more physically active in the NWT.
 Community organizations are encouraged to apply for $750 or $1000 to organize and deliver three community-oriented physical activity events.

-The NWTRPA Annual Conference is an educational event for recreation professionals, educators, elders, health care workers, youth centre workers, and volunteers from across the NWT.
-The Conference provides an opportunity to examine trends and issues affecting the recreation field and offer training in areas of programming, facility management, and leadership.
+The NWTRPA Annual Conference is an educational event for recreation professionals, educators, Elders, health care workers, youth centre workers, and volunteers from across the NWT.
+The Conference provides an opportunity to examine trends and issues affecting the recreation field and offer training in the areas of programming, facility management, and leadership.

 HIGH FIVE® is Canada’s only quality standard for organizations providing recreation and sport programs to children aged 6 to 12.
-Through HIGH FIVE® training, front line recreation, sport and after school leaders learn how to incorporate the Principles of Healthy Child Development into their everyday programming.
+Through HIGH FIVE® training, frontline recreation, sport, and after school leaders learn how to incorporate the Principles of Healthy Child Development into their everyday programming.

 Through the NWTRPA Fitness Leadership program, community members are supported in becoming certified fitness leaders.
-You no longer have to go south or take online courses to become a certified fitness leader.
+NWT residents no longer have to go south or take online courses to become a certified fitness leader.

-Community Recreation Leadership Program is a training program developed by Recreation for community recreation leaders.
-Designed for those in Yukon, NWT or Nunavut who work or would like to work or volunteer in recreation, but have little to no formal training or education in the field.
-Why you should care: If you’ve ever thought about a career in recreation but don’t know where you start, this is for you!
+Recreation North is a training program developed by the three territorial Recreation and Parks Associations for community recreation leaders in the North.
+This program is designed for those in Yukon, NWT, and Nunavut who work or would like to work or volunteer in recreation, but have little to no formal training or education in the field.